 The student is expected to earn an S (Satisfactory) grade for all research credits (702, 700, 800).
 One U (Unsatisfactory) grade for research credits indicates that the student is not making satisfactory progress.
 The student will be subject to dismissal from the program if he/she earns a U (Unsatisfactory) grade for research credit for two terms (summer term included).

 2. Probationary Continuing Enrollment.
 A graduate student who has completed his/her first semester of graduate study and earns a GPA between 2.75 and 2.99 is eligible for one additional semester of continued enrollment on a probationary status.
 Upon completion of the probationary semester, and thereafter until graduation, a minimum of a 3.0 cumulative GPA is required to continue in Graduate School.
-Probationary status is only available to students immediately following their first semester of graduate study
+Probationary status is only available to students immediately following their first semester of graduate study, and is not available to students who have been provisionally admitted.

 3. Termination of Enrollment.
 The enrollment of a graduate student will be terminated under any one of the following conditions:

 If s/he has a cumulative GPA below 2.75 at the end of the first semester of study.

+If s/he has been provisionally admitted and has a cumulative GPA below 3.0 at the end of the first semester of study.

 If s/he fails to establish and maintain a cumulative GPA of 3.0 or above after more than one semester of study.

 If s/he has failed a preliminary or final exam for a second time.

+If s/he has failed a preliminary or final exam for the first time with a Graduate School representative present, and a second examination is not recommended by the faculty committee, program chair, or representative; in such cases, the Dean of the Graduate School will review the case and make the final determination.

 If s/he has earned a U (Unsatisfactory) grade for research credits (702, 700, 800) for two semesters (including the summer term).

-Other reasons for termination might include failure to make normal progress toward degree completion (such as failure to complete coursework on time or multiple incompletes), failure to maintain continuous enrollment, issues related to academic integrity or student conduct, etc. Only the Dean of the Graduate School or the University Conduct Board has the authority to terminate a student’s enrollment.
+Other reasons for termination might include failure to make normal progress toward degree completion (such as failure to complete coursework on time or multiple incompletes), failure to maintain continuous enrollment, failure to assemble and maintain an approved faculty committee, issues related to academic integrity or student conduct, etc. Only the Dean of the Graduate School or the University Conduct Board has the authority to terminate a student’s enrollment.

 4. Reinstatement.
-Reinstatement of a graduate student who falls below 2.75 GPA following completion of one semester or one summer session will be considered only through a petition from the graduate student to the program chair.
+Reinstatement of a provisionally admitted graduate student who falls below a 3.0 GPA following completion of one semester or one summer session, or of a graduate student who falls below 2.75 GPA following completion of one semester or one summer session will be considered only through a petition from the graduate student to the program chair.
 Following a meeting between the graduate student and the program chair, the chair may favorably recommend reinstatement for that student through a petition to the Dean of the Graduate School who has final approval.

 Reinstatement procedure for a graduate student who has completed two semesters, one semester and one summer session, or two summer sessions and whose GPA is below 3.0 follows the same procedure.
 The student must meet with the program chair who, upon favorable recommendation, may petition the Dean of the Graduate School for approval to reinstate the student.
 If approval to continue is granted, the student will have one semester or summer session to increase the cumulative GPA to 3.0.
 Failure to do so requires termination of enrollment in the program and in the Graduate School.